-Enjoy the view from the Guthrie Theater
+Enjoy the view from the Guthrie Theatre

-Located along the Mississippi River, right next to the Mill City Museum, the Guthrie theatre’s new building is worth a visit even if you’re not planning on attending a play.
+Located along the Mississippi River, right next to the Mill City Museum, the Guthrie Theatre’s new building is worth a visit, even if you’re not planning on attending a play.
 Overlooking the city, the view from the terrace is outstanding.
 If you walk across its so-called Endless Bridge, you’ll also have panoramic views over the rest of Minneapolis.
 Entrance is free during opening hours!

 Shop at the Mall of America